Career Pathways for High School Students

 This program promotes the coordination of high school and postsecondary career programs, including advanced standing college credit options.

-How do I get credit for high school career and technical education courses?
+How to get credit for high school career and technical education courses:

 - Baldwin City

 - Blue Valley

 - Spring Hill

 Kansas Career Fields and Clusters Model (PDF) - graphical representation of career pathways.